healthysustainablecities/global-indicators/documentation/readme.md

 The validation configuration folder serves a similar purpose to the configuration folder in the process folder.
 The configuration files exists for each city for which the project has official data.
 Within the folder, the json files can have no information for certain filepaths because cities can have only edge data, only destination data, or edge and destination data.

 ### Data Folder
-On the repo, the data folder is empty.
-You are able to download the data for validation and place the data in this folder.
-Instructions for obtaining the data are below.
+On the repo, the data contains instructions to download the data for validation is located data in the folder.
+Once obtained, validation data will be stored in this folder.
+Information on the data is below.

 ### Edge and Destination Folders
 Both the edge folder and the destination folder start with a readme file explaining what indicators are calulated.
 After running the python script, each folder will populate with a csv file containing relevant indicators and a fig folder for the created figures.